kjaymiller/kjaymiller/content/pages/about.md

 After high school, I joined the United States Marine Corps and spent most of my days deployed across southeast Asia.
 There, I grew a love for understanding people and how their culture shapes their design, fashion, architecture and art.

-In 2014 I started podcasting with the [Productivity in Tech Podcast].
+In 2014 I started podcasting with the [The PIT Show](pit-show).
 That eventually grew into a business where I work with developer creators to make content around their brand.

 These days I've settle in Sunny (Most of the Time) San Diego, California where I (along with my wonderful wife) raise our little J (literally her name is Jae pronouced like my name), along with our two dogs (Alice, and The Loris) and our Cat Boss, Peanut Butter.